Nick Ansell: Club career

 In October 2020, Ansell returned to Melbourne Victory for a third time.
 He was released on 11 June 2021.

 In July 2021, Ansell joined Adelaide United for the 2021–22 A-League season.

+In May 2024, he was released from Adelaide United after his contract expired.

+Coaching career

+On August 10, 2025, Ansell was announced as the new junior Technical Director of Doncaster Rovers, who play in State League Division 2 South-East.